Shrinkage (accounting)

 Food spoilage, shoplifting, spills and damage to items can cause shrinkage.

 In accounting, shrinkage or shrink occurs when a retailer has fewer items in stock than were expected by the inventory list.
-This can be caused by clerical error, or from goods being damaged, lost, or stolen between the point of manufacture (or purchase from a supplier) and the point of sale.
+This can be caused by clerical error or by goods being damaged, lost, or stolen between the point of manufacture (or purchase from a supplier) and the point of sale.
 High shrinkage can adversely affect a retailer's profit.

 In 2008, the retail industry in the United States experienced shrinkage rates of around 1.52% of sales.
 During the same year, retailers in Europe and Asia Pacific reported average shrinkage of about 1.27% and 1.20% of sales, respectively.

 Causes

 According to the 2008 National Retail Security Survey conducted at the University of Florida, a shrinkage rate of 1.51% translates to $36.3 billion in annual loss ($15.5 billion to employee theft and $12.9 billion to shoplifters).
 Theft, both internal and external to the company, continues to be the driving force behind retail inventory shrinkage, at 78.3% of all shrinkage in 2008.
 Of that portion, 42.7% is attributed to employee (also known as internal) theft and 35.6% was due to external theft, known as shoplifting.

 The prevention of this type of shrinkage is one reason for security guards, cameras and security tags.
 Other causes of shrinkage include: